RainbowwPhoenixx/zumai/README.md

 This means that the AI will treat balls that have powerups like any other ball.
 ### Knowledge of the bonuses that sometimes spawn on the map
 When the AI collects a bonus, it is purely accidental, generally due to one of problems mentionned above
-### Knowledge of tunnels
-The AI treats balls that are in tunnels the same as any other ball, which can cause issues when it tries to shoot them.
 ### Balls going backwards
 The AI is able to predict future position of the balls based on their forward speed, or backwards speed when it is caused by a powerup or a level change.

 However, for balls going backwars when balls of the same color are seperated by a gap, it currently doesn't know how to compensate and shoots as if the balls were stationary
-### Shooting at the ball's centers
-When the AI shoots, it tries to shoot to the center of the ball it wants to hit, when it should be aiming at the side.
-This problem is apparent when the ball track is not perpandicular to the frog, as the balls might hit the side of a ball that is slightly in front before hitting the center of the intended ball.